Immaculateben/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A description of what ech script os doing.
+A description of what each script does.